Corporate Governance - Conduct

 Each Asbury Associate is responsible for raising ethical concerns faithfully, questions or complaints, and for reporting all violations of this Code, as well as violations of any other laws, rules, or regulations.
 Keep in mind that we are all responsible for holding each other to high ethical standards.
 Unethical actions cannot be excused because they were directed or required by another.

 If your job responsibilities are in management, or any position in an accounting or financial role, you have special responsibilities and accountability under these guidelines to monitor compliance, enforce the standards, and report instances of suspected or actual non-compliance to the appropriate source.
 Your Human Resources manager, local supervisor and management are available to listen – and act on – any report, ethical concern, question or complaint.
-In addition, Asbury adheres to an open door policy so you may voice concerns by contacting the Chief Executive Officer, the Chief Financial Officer, the Director of Internal Audit, the Vice President of Human Resources or General Counsel at Asbury’s corporate offices in Duluth, Georgia (770-418-8200).
+In addition, Asbury adheres to an open door policy so you may voice concerns by contacting the Chief Executive Officer, the Chief Financial Officer, the Director of Internal Audit, the Chief Human Resources Officer or the General Counsel at Asbury’s corporate offices in Duluth, Georgia (770-418-8200).

 Regardless of the reporting method that is used, it is imperative that Asbury Associates utilize one of the reporting mechanisms at the earliest possible stage.
 All of us at Asbury face serious legal and economic consequences if a violation of this Code is allowed to persist unaddressed, including loss of business and damage to the reputation of the dealership and Asbury.